 A Penny Well Spent

-Inside Filtham community centre, in a little office tucked away, Mary Goldman was busy putting through the purchase order for some new gloves for Captain Clean, who had burnt his last pair by using them to take a pizza out of the oven.
+Inside Filtham community centre, in a little office tucked away on the second floor, Mary Goldman was busy putting through a purchase order for some new gloves for Captain Clean, who had burnt his last pair by using them to take a pizza out of the oven.
+His gloves weren’t insulated or anything like that, he just believed that they imbued him with powers and abilities far beyond those of mortal men.
+As he repeatedly found out the hard way: they did not.

-Her work was interrupted though, as the phone suddenly rang in the usual disruptive way that phones do.
-Mary answered it and, in her usual polite tone, said, ‘Hello, Sanitary Squad, Mary speaking.
+Mary’s work was interrupted as the phone suddenly rang in the disruptive way that phones always do when you’re in the middle of something that you’re trying really hard to concentrate on.
+Mary answered it before the phone had chance to reach three rings and, in her usual polite tone, said, ‘Hello, Sanitary Squad, Mary speaking.
 How can I help?’

 ‘Hello, my name is Tanya’ said a foreign sounding woman on the other end of the phone whose name clearly wasn’t Tanya.
 ‘I’m calling from Injury Advice Helpline about an accident you or your partner were involved in at work.’